Follow SOUL on Facebook

+The program offers a standards-based curriculum with A-G approved courses, providing the same rigor found in traditional classroom-based settings.
 Independent Study students are scheduled for a minimum of one hour per week, but are able to access and benefit from the additional services available at any time.
 In addition to providing a comprehensive high school curriculum, SOUL also offers Independent Study students a wide array of support services, including personal and mental health counseling, case management, access to health services, family services, and childcare services.

 In order to obtain skills, knowledge, and motivation to be self-directed, life-long learners as they mature toward self-sufficiency in the 21st century, the students at the School of Unlimited Learning will be: